Tag Archives: mental health

 General Practitioner knowledge and training is lacking.

 The hospital itself has a protocol that hinders many by painting every patient with the same brush.
-When there is a suicide attempt regardless the reason or the method, the ER doctor is required by law to notify the ministry of transportation.
+When there is a suicide attempt regardless of the reason or the method, the ER doctor is required by law to notify the Ministry of Transportation.
 They will immediately suspend your license.
-This means, that the survivors of suicide, if lucky enough to recover physically, will be unable to resume their lives and pick up the pieces especially if they depend on their license for their income.
+This means that the survivors of suicide, if lucky enough to recover physically, will be unable to resume their lives and pick up the pieces, especially if they depend on their license for their income.
 The red tape involved in having a driver’s license reinstated is long and tedious.
 It will take the better part of a year.

 How do they expect someone struggling to get their life back not to feel helpless and dejected if they cannot get themselves to work or do their job?

 A year ago, my wife of nineteen years was in a horrible car accident.
-When the blown tire of a transport truck crashed through her windshield it was a miracle she survived.
-After weeks of therapy and months of pain killers, her body was healing but she was never the same.
-Darlene (the unknown author) developed a dependency on her pain killers which she had begun mixing with alcohol.
+When the blown tire of a transport truck crashed through her windshield, it was a miracle she survived.
+After weeks of therapy and months of painkillers, her body was healing, but she was never the same.
+Darlene (the unknown author) developed a dependency on her pain killers which she mixed with alcohol.
 The mother of my two girls was turning into a completely different person.
 She was an angry drunk who sank back into dark corners of her past that I could not determine if real.
 After she accused me of despicable things, I am not capable of; we began living apart.

 black dog, depression, bell let's talk, january 27